fluxnetart/fluxnetart.github.io/_pages/artists.md

   </div>

   <div class="column">
     <figcaption><b>David Glowacki</b> (Santiago de Compostela, Spain) is creating an immersive installation combining laser-cut sculpture, generative physics simulations, and a gentle soundscape that offers a meditation on the breath of the biosphere in collaboration with <b>Maoya Bassiouni</b> (University of California, Berkeley).
-David's artwork offers us a space to breathe, to rest, and to contemplate Tara, who appears in a green body that represents nature’s infinitely varied forms of life, awareness, and beauty. <b><a href="https://fluxnetart.github.io/David/">(see more ...)</a></b></figcaption>
+David's artwork invites us to cultivate compassion and deepen our experience of interdependence in nature. <b><a href="https://fluxnetart.github.io/David/">(see more ...)</a></b></figcaption>

   </div>